-If a direct let is needed for other reasons it requires the approval of the Allocations Scheme Panel to make the decision.
-See Appendix 3: Allocations Scheme Panel.
+If a direct let is needed for other reasons it requires the approval of the Allocation Scheme Panel will make the decision.
+See Appendix 3: Terms of Reference for the Allocation Scheme Panel.

 5.2.2 Choice Based Lettings

 The main method of allocation is via choice-based lettings and the majority of properties are advertised in order for applicants to be able to choose.
 There will be specific restrictions: